Chweya » Property Management: Definition, Roles, Types, and Duties

 10. Addressing tax-related matters

-Companies are required to adhere to all applicable state and local laws and regulations regarding landlord-tenant relationships.
+Companies must adhere to all applicable state and local laws and regulations regarding landlord-tenant relationships.

-Property owners compensate property managers either through a fixed fee or a percentage of the rental income generated while the property is under their management.
+Property owners compensate property managers through a fixed fee or a percentage of the rental income generated while the property is under management.

 Types of Property Management